Albert Kesselring: Battle of Britain

 On 7 September Kesselring's air fleet was still the largest in the Luftwaffe.
 At his command were 1,311 aircraft from an operational German total of 1,895.
 Eight days later his air fleet alone carried out a daylight air attack on London which is considered the climax of the battle.
 In staging a two-pronged, predictable set-piece attack, he played into Fighter Command's hands.
 As one analyst wrote, Kesselring was "back where he started" before the battle.
 The consequences for Luftwaffe airmen were severe on 15 September 1940.
 German aviators met a prepared enemy and lost 5.5 per cent of the committed force.
 In the afternoon loss rates of German bomber crews reached 18 per cent of the force sent out.
 German crew losses were seven times that of the British.
 Furthermore, Fighter Command did not commit its reserve during the main attacks as the German command predicted.

 Luftflotte 2 continued The Blitz on British cities until May 1941.
 The zone of operations extended on a line from Selsey Bill, to Oxford, Birmingham–Manchester and Carlisle.
 Everything west of that line was Sperrle's responsibility.
 On 20 October, the OKL ordered Sperrle to take on most of the burden of night operations.
 Kesselring was instructed to concentrate on ports in Eastern England and carry out at least 50 airstrikes in London per night.
 The air fleet deployed single-engine aircraft, including dive-bombers, nicknamed "Leichte Kesselringe" (light Kesselrings) in hit-and-run raids.
 These tactics became a feature of the later phases of the Blitz.

 The air fleet played a large role in the Birmingham and Coventry Blitz, with support from Luftflotte 3, which provided 304 of the 448 bombers in the attack.
 Surviving German records suggest that the aim of the Coventry raid was to disrupt production and reconstruction critical to the automotive industry, but also to dehouse workers.
 In the area of operations of Luftflotte 2 were two other armament hubs—both the port of Hull and industrial city of Sheffield were heavily bombed by units under the air fleet's command.
 (Note: For example, KG 1, KG 2, KG 77, KGr 126 flew against Sheffield on the night of 12/13 December; it was the main target of the night's operations.
 All of them were under Kesselring's command.)
 Many of the fleet's units were involved in the attack known as the Second Great Fire of London, on 29/30 December 1940.
 (Note: KG 1 and KG 2 flew in full strength.
 Both bomber wings were under Kesselring's command.)

 Invasion of the Soviet Union

 Results will demonstrate an officer's fitness to be a field marshal, and no one will then ask about his origins, whether he came from the army or the air force.
-But one piece of advice I will give to all airfield marshals: do not become a one-sided technician, but learn to think and lead in terms of all three services.
+But one piece of advice I will give to all air field marshals: do not become a one-sided technician, but learn to think and lead in terms of all three services.